Abhi9108865162/pes_pd/README.md

 # Good floorplan vs bad floorplan and introduction to library cells

+Chip floor planning is a critical step in the design of integrated circuits (ICs) where you determine the placement of various functional blocks and components on the silicon die.
+Two essential considerations in chip floor planning are the utilization factor and the aspect ratio:

+Utilization Factor:

+The utilization factor, often denoted as UF, is a measure of how efficiently the available silicon area is being used on the chip.
+It is typically calculated as the ratio of the area occupied by the active components (such as logic gates, memory cells, and analog circuits) to the total available silicon area.

+ A high utilization factor indicates that a significant portion of the chip area is used for active components, maximizing the functionality of the chip.
+Conversely, a low utilization factor may imply that there is unused or wasted space on the chi.

+ Designers aim to strike a balance between maximizing utilization while ensuring that the chip's physical layout meets performance, power, and manufacturability requirements.

+Aspect Ratio:

+ The aspect ratio refers to the ratio of the chip's width to its height (or vice versa) in a two-dimensional layout.
+It is a crucial consideration because it impacts the chip's overall shape and dimensions.

+The aspect ratio can have implications for the chip's manufacturability, as it affects how it fits into a wafer and how efficiently it can be manufactured in a semiconductor fabrication facility (fabs).

+In some cases, an aspect ratio that is too extreme (very tall and narrow or very wide and flat) can lead to manufacturing challenges or inefficiencies.
+Designers aim to choose an aspect ratio that is compatible with the manufacturing process and chip size constraints.

 ## 1. Chip Floor planning considerations
 - ### Utilization factor and aspect ratio
+Chip floor planning is a critical step in the design of integrated circuits (ICs) where you determine the placement of various functional blocks and components on the silicon die.
+Two essential considerations in chip floor planning are the utilization factor and the aspect ratio:

+Utilization Factor:

+The utilization factor, often denoted as UF, is a measure of how efficiently the available silicon area is being used on the chip.
+It is typically calculated as the ratio of the area occupied by the active components (such as logic gates, memory cells, and analog circuits) to the total available silicon area.

+ A high utilization factor indicates that a significant portion of the chip area is used for active components, maximizing the functionality of the chip.
+Conversely, a low utilization factor may imply that there is unused or wasted space on the chi.

+ Designers aim to strike a balance between maximizing utilization while ensuring that the chip's physical layout meets performance, power, and manufacturability requirements.

+Aspect Ratio:

+ The aspect ratio refers to the ratio of the chip's width to its height (or vice versa) in a two-dimensional layout.
+It is a crucial consideration because it impacts the chip's overall shape and dimensions.

+The aspect ratio can have implications for the chip's manufacturability, as it affects how it fits into a wafer and how efficiently it can be manufactured in a semiconductor fabrication facility (fabs).

+In some cases, an aspect ratio that is too extreme (very tall and narrow or very wide and flat) can lead to manufacturing challenges or inefficiencies.
+Designers aim to choose an aspect ratio that is compatible with the manufacturing process and chip size constraints.

 ![Screenshot from 2023-09-09 17-05-21](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/a6b04b88-19c9-4bf4-b50c-c66b82a97f83)
 ![Screenshot from 2023-09-09 17-08-01](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/f4b2e552-ccd6-4f1a-85f2-fff1659e7bea)
 ![Screenshot from 2023-09-09 17-08-30](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/7006410d-f0fb-451c-9e88-575f2f5549c5)